garvitkumar854/Sem-II-C/Unit-5/README.md

 - Declared using keyword virtual before public.
 - Ensures only one copy of base class members exists.
 - Prevents data duplication in multiple inheritance.

+## What Is Function Overriding?
+Function overriding is a feature of object-oriented programming in C++ where a derived class redefines a base class method using the same function signature (name, return type, and parameters).
+This allows the derived class to customize or extend the behavior of the base class method.

+### 🔑 Key Conditions for Overriding
+- Virtual keyword: The base class method must be marked with virtual.
+- Same signature: The derived class method must match the base class method's signature exactly.
+- Inheritance: Must occur within an inheritance hierarchy.